mr-ronen/project-beauty-clinic_frontend/README.md

- To try the administration crud functions go to the http://localhost:3000/Administration (Administration page) and there press on ("עריכת חנות ") . or go straight to http://localhost:3000/ShopManagement the page where the crud opirations take place in . in the current state of the project being logged in as admin/client is not needed for because of testing reasons.
+ To try the administration crud functions go to the http://localhost:3000/Administration (Administration page) and there press on ("עריכת חנות ") .

+ or go straight to http://localhost:3000/ShopManagement the page where the crud opirations take place in .

+ in the current state of the project being logged in as admin/client is not needed for using the shopmanagement  because of testing reasons.
  So any user who wants to try the crud opirations can try it at Shopmanagement page :)

  In order to use the cart a user must be logged in .